 Ballistic stretching is the term given when you bounce while stretching.
-These rapid, uncontrolled, and jerky movements are not recommended, as it can cause muscle soreness and even result in an injury!
+These rapid, uncontrolled, and jerky movements are not recommended, as they can cause muscle soreness and even result in an injury!

 Bouncing when stretching damages the soft tissues (ligaments and tendons) around the joints which can develop into tendonitis.
 Bouncing can also force the muscles to tear and the ligaments to be overstretched which can lead to loose and unstable joints, furthering the risk for injury.
 Ouch!

 5. R E D U C E P A I N

 The general rule for stretching is you should feel a GENTLE PULL or mild discomfort, BUT NOT PAIN!

 If you feel pain when stretching it is your neurons (nerve cells) sending a signal from your muscles to your central nervous system saying that something is wrong.
 As a result, your muscles contract, tighten, and resist the stretch.
 That sudden acute pain you feel is the reaction from your muscles when you have pushed too far.
 If you feel this sudden pain you should slowly ease off the stretch immediately, to ensure you do not cause any damage to your muscles!

 If you have muscle soreness prior to stretching you should not stretch intensely.
 Intense stretching can further enlarge tiny tears in your muscle fibers cause microtraumas which results in your muscles still feeling sore rather than relaxed.

 Other questions to keep in mind to reduce pain when stretching;